nayab9/imagemaster/README.md

 > java Core grom.bmp -sharpen

-This will blur the file "grom.bmp" and output it into the same directory as "blur-grom.bmp" and "sharp-grom.bmp".
+This will blur/sharpen the file "grom.bmp" and output it into the same directory as "blur-grom.bmp" and "sharp-grom.bmp".

 Before: